How you deal with frustration can benefit or harm you.

 See what it has to tell you, what opportunities lie hidden within, and take a different approach to achieve your desired end result.

-There are many ways on how to deal with frustration.
+There are many ways to deal with frustration.

 The best thing you can do is let it remind you of your humanity.

-The wonderful thing about frustration is that it reminds you that there is something festering in your life and something significant that requires paying attention to.
+The wonderful thing about frustration is that it reminds you that something is festering in your life and something significant that requires attention.

 Instead, have a cup of tea with this emotion and get to know it.